 “Growing Old” is not a very welcome subject in America just now.
-[Or in 2018!]
+[Or in 2021, for that matter!]
 Beauty experts and Keep-young-societies are filling the land with Anti-wrinkle Truth, yet the simple fact remains that our yesterdays do not come back.

 For most people, the advancing years are a blessing for through them we grow away from the follies and fictions of life to a real understanding of the meaning of things.